front-end-foundations/8-components/readme.md

 ## Nesting SASS

-Since we are using SASS includes we can delete the base.css and reset.css files from the css directory.

-Refactor the css in `_header.scss` file to use nesting.
+Cut the header CSS from the base file and refactor the css in `_header.scss` file to use nesting.

 ```css
 header {